arsenvlad/arm-examples/customdata-ssh-keys/README.md

 done
 ```

-CustomData is executed by Linux Agent before extensions (CustomData is not executed on Ubuntu/CoreOS or when using cloud-init)
+CustomData is executed by Linux Agent (or by cloud-init) before extensions

 Troubleshooting
 * /var/log/waagent.log